presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

      ====

-     print "TODO ADD TESTS FOR THIS, STAFF"
+     print "TODO ADD TESTS FOR THIS, TEAM"

 .. question:: problem_set_6_3